 To make a solid investment plan, you have to know why you are investing.
 Once you know the objective, figuring out which choices are most likely to get you there becomes easier.
 The five questions below will help you build a sound investment plan based on your goals.

-1. Which Purpose Are You Pursuing?
+Which Purpose Are You Pursuing?

 Investments must be chosen with the main goal in mind: safety, income, or growth.
 The first thing you need to decide is which of those three characteristics is most important.
-Do you need current income to live on in your retirement years, growth so the investments can provide income later, or is safety (preserving your principal value) your top priority?
+Do you need current income to live on in your retirement years or growth so the investments can provide income later, or is safety (preserving your principal value) your top priority?

-2. How Much Can You Realistically Set Aside for Investing?
+How Much Can You Realistically Set Aside for Investing?

-Many investment choices have minimum investment amounts, so before you can lay out a solid investment plan you have to determine how much you can invest.
+Many investment choices have minimum investment amounts, so before you can lay out a solid investment plan, you have to determine how much you can invest.
 Do you have a lump sum, or are you able to make regular monthly contributions?

 If you have a larger sum to invest, obviously more options are available to you.
-In that case, you'll want to use a variety of investments, so you can minimize the risk of choosing just one.
+In that case, you'll want to use a variety of investments so you can minimize the risk of choosing just one.
 The most important decision you'll make is how much to allocate to stock vs. bonds.
 Another key decision is whether to build your portfolio or work with a financial advisor.

-3. When Will You Need This Money Again?
+When Will You Need This Money Again?

-4. How Much Risk Should You Take?
+How Much Should Risk?

 Some investments entail the risk that you can lose all your money.
 These investments are too risky for most people.
 One easy way to reduce investment risk is to diversify.
-By doing so you may still experience swings in investment value, however, you can reduce the risk of a complete loss due to bad timing or other unfortunate circumstances.
+By doing so, you may still experience swings in investment value.
+However, you can reduce the risk of a complete loss due to bad timing or other unfortunate circumstances.

-5. What Should You Invest In?
+What Should You Invest In?

 Too many people buy the first investment product presented to them.
-Better to lay out a thorough list of all the choices that meet your stated goal.
-Then take the time to understand the pros and cons of each.
+It is better to lay out a thorough list of all the choices that meet your stated goal.
+Take the time to understand the pros and cons of each.
 Next, narrow your final investment choices down to a few that you feel confident about.
 Some investments are great for long-term retirement money.
 Others are more speculative, which means maybe you can put some "play money" or "take a chance" money into them, but not all of your retirement savings.

 Putting It All Together

-Let's say you are 50 years old and have $100,000 saved in an IRA.
+Suppose you are 50 years old and have $100,000 saved in an IRA.
 Your plan may look as follows:

-- Purpose: growth for age 65 retirement.
+- Purpose: growth for age 65 retirement

-- Amount to invest: $100,000 plus $15,000 a year to my 401(k).
+- Amount to invest: $100,000 plus $15,000 a year to your 401(k)

-- Time-frame: first anticipated withdrawal at age 65, for $10,000.
-Then $10,000 each year thereafter.
+- Time-frame: first anticipated withdrawal at age 65, for $10,000, then $10,000 each year thereafter

 - What to invest in: Index mutual funds in your 401(k) or IRA will make the most sense.
 They have low fees and fit the objective you have outlined.